4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 ### General Troubleshooting Tips

-- Use the latest version of the script
+- Use the latest version of the bot
 - Verify all dependencies are installed and updated
 - Check internet connection stability
 - Clear browser cache and cookies if issues persist (by deleting all files in the `browser_session` folder in the root directory)
+- In some cases users with Premium LinkedIn subscription have different LinkedIn user interface, which may lead to errors in bot's work, e.g. bot can't parse information about job.
+If you face similar errors - try to use bot with user account without Premium.

 ## 📨 Telegram Instruction